-Fairfield University recently installed an OVF 30 Regenerative Converter in a residence hall elevator that will produce 'clean energy.'
-Part of a pilot project, it is the first campus elevator to be retrofitted with the device.
-Upon completion, the revamped elevator, located in Loyola Hall, will generate about 20% to 30% of its own electricity through mechanical braking energy.
+Fairfield University installed an OVF 30 Regenerative Converter in a residence hall elevator that will produce 'clean energy.'
+Part of a pilot project, it was the first campus elevator to be retrofitted with the device.
+Upon completion, the revamped elevator, located in Loyola Hall, generates about 20% to 30% of its own electricity through mechanical braking energy.
 Better yet, elevator energy consumption is decreased by 20% using the regenerated energy that was previously wasted and dissipated as heat.

 The OVF 30 Regenerative Converter, which has a small footprint, can lead to heat emissions from elevator machine rooms being reduced by as much as 40%.
 By placing the created energy back into the building, heating, ventilating, and air conditioning demands are also reduced.
 The University also received a rebate in the amount of $4,125 from a UI rebate program for installing the environmentally-friendly technology.

 Fairfield University has adopted energy efficient LED lighting as the standard fixture for replacing exterior lighting.
 The first application of LED lighting was the expansion and upgrades to the Quick Center Lot.
 The existing 250 Watt High Pressure Sodium (HPS) fixtures were replaced with 94 Watt "cut off" fixtures.
 The "cutoff" feature directs the light to the ground surface to achieve approximately one foot candle per square foot.
 This feature greatly reduces night sky glare commonly referred to as light pollution.
 In addition to saving significant electrical consumption, the LED fixtures have a life span of 70,000 hours compared to 25,000 hours for conventional fixtures.
 Fairfield has also replaced HPS wall sconces with LED lights at all of the quad residences.